Rye06/SpaceStar-The-Awakening-Of-A-Hero/code/version2/V2 RELEASED/README.md

 # What am I working on?

-Now, I am going to be developing version 3, starting with the deploytment and productio nof the chapter passed screen.
+Now, I am going to be developing version 3, starting with the deployment and production of the chapter passed screen.